 Finally, Helms argued that the fine should not have been imposed on him since he signed the contract on behalf of the corporation.
 The Circuit Court noted that both the Pinellas County Code and the statewide counterpart in the Florida Statutes prohibited any person from contracting without a license and that the Pinellas County Code specifically allowed for both corporate and personal responsibility for a violation.
 Accordingly, the Circuit Court rejected Helms’ argument.

 The Helms case addressed only one administrative consequence of contracting without a license – a fine imposed by local licensing board.
 It does not address the whether the state licensing board may also take administrative action and it does not address whether the Wolberts avoided payment based on the Florida law prohibiting an unlicensed contractor from enforcing their contracts.
-It is quite possible that the Wolberts succeeded in having Unlicensed Entity’s lien discharged (and recovering their mediation/arbitration fees in connection with that) and avoided having to pay any payments claimed due by Unlicensed Entity.
+It is quite possible that the Wolberts succeeded in having Unlicensed Entity’s lien discharged (and recovering their attorneys fees in connection with that) and avoided having to pay any payments claimed due by Unlicensed Entity.
 The case also does not address whether Licensed Entity applied for a lien and sought enforce its contract rights.